jorgebastida/awslogs/README.rst

 * Fork the repository on GitHub.
 * Write a test which shows that the bug was fixed or that the feature works as expected.

-  - Use ``python setup.py test``
+  - Use ``tox`` command to run all the tests in all locally available python version.

-* Send a pull request and bug the maintainer until it gets merged and published. :) Make sure to add yourself to AUTHORS.
+* Send a pull request and bug the maintainer until it gets merged and published. :).

+For more instructions see `TESTING.rst`.

 Helpful Links